MerelyAPseudonym/spacemacs/README.md

 Spacemacs is also a user-friendly and well-documented Emacs kit that integrates the best Emacs packages out there.
-It uses [Evil Mode][] to combine the ergonomic editing features of Vim and Emacs with the flexibility of a lisp-powered engine.
+It uses [Evil Mode][] to combine the ergonomic editing features of Vim with the flexibility of Emacs’s lisp-powered engine.

 If you are already an experienced Emacs user, you will appreciate the elegantly